Get in touch

-The course also includes the Global Professional Development – Coaching and Mentoring, accredited by the Chartered Management Institute (CMI).
+The course also includes the Professional Development – Leading Diverse Workforces, accredited by the Chartered Management Institute (CMI).
 Upon successful completion of this module and meeting the CMI evidence requirements, you will gain a level 7 Award in Leadership Coaching and Mentoring, from the CMI.Please visit the CMI website for full details on the CMI accreditation.

 Successful completion of this two-year, full time MSc in Occupational Therapy (pre-registration) will enable you to become a qualified occupational therapist.
 Occupational therapists work with adults and children of all ages with a wide range of conditions to help them to carry out their everyday tasks or occupations.

 The design of the course provides a balance of university-based education and professional practice and meets The World Federation of Occupational Therapists requirement for students to successfully complete a minimum of 1000 hours in practice (World Federation of Occupational Therapists 2016).
 Each practice placement on this course has been positioned within the programme to enable you to relate recent learning to the practice setting and to build on the experiences of university-based studies in order to facilitate future learning.

 The master’s level curriculum has been designed to enable the potential for accelerated career opportunities and provide an additional qualification in leadership from the Chartered Management Institute (CMI) to enable you to make a valuable contribution to improve the quality of services.